jiamincheng/jiamincheng.github.io/index.md

 My research interests include image enhancement, image generation, and speech synthesis.

-I am expected to graduate in June 2024 and am currently seeking a Ph.D. position.
+I am expected to graduate in August 2024 and am currently seeking a Ph.D. position.
 Please feel free to contact me if you are interested.